Most people associate pink or red with February 14th, but when your goal is an eco-friendly Valentine’s Day, definitely go with green!

-Others see it as a chance to eschew consumerism and show Mother Nature some love, by giving no-waste gifts or supporting Fair Trade or eco-conscious businesses.
+Some of us can’t stand the commercialism and waste of Valentine’s Day… not to mention the unrealistic expectations on our partner, so we completely avoid Hallmark Holidays.
+Others still want to celebrate and use it as a chance to forego consumerism and show Mother Nature some love, by giving low-waste gifts or supporting Fair Trade or eco-conscious businesses.

-Safer Valentine’s Day Flowers
+1. Choose Safer Valentine’s Day Flowers

 The “perfect” bloom is so sought after, some greenhouses actually use banned chemicals (think DDT-like substances) as pesticides.
 These chemicals pollute the air where they’re used, not to mention the lungs of the underpaid workers growing them.
 Then we bring them into our homes and take a big whiff every time we pass that flawless bouquet.

 Solution: A Brighter Bloom

-Chocolate that Makes a Difference
+2. Give Chocolate that Makes a Difference

 Nearly 40 million heart-shaped boxes of chocolate are sold each year at Valentine’s Day.
 But at what price?
 In his documentary, The Dark Side of Chocolate, award-winning journalist Miki Mistrati shows how children as young as eight years old are being trafficked into working the Ivory Coast cocoa fields for little or no pay.

-Solution: Fair Trade Chocolate
+Solution: Opt for Fair Trade Chocolate

 The Fair Trade certification lets you know that farming families earned a fair wage for their work and that environmentally sustainable practices were used.
 You’ll find a delightful variety of Fair Trade chocolates, tea, and coffee at Equal Exchange.

-Greener Valentine’s Day Cards
+3. Send Greener Valentine’s Day Cards

-Solution: Make your own Valentines
+Solution: Make your own Valentines or choose recycled papers

 Handmade is from the heart.
 Pull out the construction paper (or use the backs of colorful flyers from the mail or school) and get creative!
 Or try printing our Valentine’s Day lollipop covers and pair with your child’s favorite organic lollipops.